-Investment

-Objective &

-Policy:

-The investment objective of the Fund is to provide income whilst preserving capital over the medium to longer term (3-5 years).
+Investment Objective & Policy: The investment objective of the Fund is to provide income whilst preserving capital over the medium to longer term (3-5 years).

-The Fund seeks to meet its objectives by investing primarily (70% +) in listed equities, whose primary activity or exposure is within the alternative income sector, which includes REITs and Investment Trusts which operate in areas such as Asset Lending, Direct Lending, Peer to Peer or near cash.

-Lending, Infrastructure Debt and Equity, Property, Structured Credit Investments and Renewables.
+The Fund seeks to meet its objectives by investing primarily (70% +) in listed equities, whose primary activity or exposure is within the alternative income sector, which includes REITs and Investment Trusts which operate in areas such as Asset Lending, Direct Lending, Peer to Peer Lending, Infrastructure Debt and Equity, Property, Structured Credit Investments and Renewables.

-In addition to investing in listed equities the fund may also invest in other transferable securities, bonds, money market instruments, deposits, cash economic sector.
+In addition to investing in listed equities the fund may also invest in other transferable securities, bonds, money market instruments, deposits, cash or near cash.

 The Fund will have a preference for investments denominated in sterling with issuers which have activities and assets within the UK, Europe, USA, Singapore or another OECD country.
-Other than as noted above, the sub-Fund has no particular emphasis on any geographical area or industry or purposes.
-It is not intended that the use of derivatives for efficient portfolio management purposes will increase the risk profile of the Fund.
+Other than as noted above, the sub-Fund has no particular emphasis on any geographical area or industry or economic sector.